ASPhilemon/ASPhilemon/README.md

 - 👋 Hi, I’m @ASPhilemon
-- 👀 I’m interested in learning python
+- 👀 I’m a a fullstack javascript web developer
+- 🌱 That means I use Javascript for coding both the frontend and backend
+- ✨ I use Mongo DB for writing database applications
-- 🌱 I’m currently learning Databases with Python
+- ✨ Am currently learning React frontend javascript framework
+- ✨ Am also good in python

 <!---